Every vendor doing business on the MontanaFair fairgrounds must have a current, signed contract authorizing that

-Two Exhibitor Badges for gate access into the Fair are included with full payment of Exhibitor Privilege agreement.
-The Exhibitor name badge is NOT an admission and will not admit you to the grounds.
-Please have your hand stamped if you plan to leave the grounds.
-If you require additional admissions for your staff, you may purchase discounted tickets for $5.00 each.
-All orders for discounted tickets must be received on or before August 10, 2018.
-No discounted tickets may be purchased after August 10.

-All vendors must wear ID badges to gain admittance to the audit room for banking.

-(Current) If you require additional admissions, you may purchase discounted gate tickets for $5.00 each.
+If you require additional admissions, you may purchase discounted gate tickets for $5.00 each.
 All orders for discounted tickets must be received on or before August 9, 2019.
 No discounted tickets may be purchased after August 9.

 All vendors must wear ID badges to gain admittance to the audit room for banking.